CGCookie/retopoflow/docs/v4/changelist.md

 - Added Alt R hotkey to twist in Contours
 - Added Ctrl Scroll after extruding in Contours to adjust segment count
 - Increased max span count in Contours from 100 to 500

+- Stokes now snaps its span sides to nearby connected vertices
+    - This makes it so Strokes can fill holes without creating overlapping verts
 - Strokes now places verts at sharp angles in the stroke
 - Strokes now projects in world space, fixing spacing and redo issues
 - Strokes can now use world space units as the span length
+- Switched Strokes and PolyStrips brush size hotkey to Shift F to free up F for filling

 - All Retopoflow tools now respect Blender's Alt+B clipping region
     - Useful for isolating areas while working
 - Tools statusbar now shows the result of Blender operations such as Merge by Distance